Ludophilia/Minishell/_docs/2 - parser.md

 APPLICATION:

 // 22/11 - Every top node type at least (and_or, pipeline, commands....) should
-be represented in the Abtrasct parser tree, even if they don't .
+be represented in the Abstract parser tree, even if they don't .
 Why?
 // ==  AST should match the grammar production rules
 // ==  Being close to production rules make it more efficient to traverse, less branching...
 // == Easier to debug, consistency makes it simpler...